Zveaga/Libft/README.md

 # Libft
 The project's aim is to create a custom C library by recoding functions of the C standard library and additional utility functions.
-The main purpose of Libft is to understand basic programming concepts.

 ## Key Concepts
 - Data structures